shayanEdalatmanesh/bondPlotter/README.md

 # bondPlotter

 bondPlotter is a 2D visualization tool for atomic and molecular structures, written in Python.
 It can read only *.xyz files at the moment.
+To view your structure's bonds in 3D, please check bondPlotter3D [here](https://github.com/shayanEdalatmanesh/bondPlotter3D/tree/main)

 ## Installation Requirements